Ted Nugent: Health

+Since the 1970s, Nugent has promoted anti-drug and anti-alcohol stances.
+He is a national spokesman for the Drug Abuse Resistance Education (DARE) program.
+In 2018, he admitted that he drinks "a little wine".
 Nugent suffers from hearing loss.
 He said in a 2007 interview: "The ear's not too good, especially with background noise, but that's a small price to pay.
-Believe me the journey was worth it."
+Believe me, the journey was worth it."